xiao-netlytical/KiwiSpec/README.md

 # KiwiSpec
-KiwiSpec (Knowledge Interpreter With Intelligence) is a declarative language developed for documenting data processing by specifying relationships, constraints, and transformations as code on JSON-formatted datasets
+KiwiSpec (Knowledge Interpreter With Intelligence) is a declarative language developed for data processing by specifying relationships, constraints, and transformations as code on JSON-formatted datasets

-The language is tailored for data access, manipulation, information extraction, and constraint validation using JSON-formatted datasets.
+The language is tailored for data access, manipulation, information extraction, and constraint validation on JSON-formatted datasets.
 KiwiSpec is designed with the goal of being close to natural language and easy to adopt, read, understand, and maintain.
-As a declarative language, KiwiSpec borrows the basic language structure from SQL while extending the capabilities to access and query JSON data fields.
-A query to a JSON field is defined as an expression with identifiers representing all valid instances within the dataset.
+As a declarative language, KiwiSpec borrows the basic language structure from SQL while extending the capabilities to access and query JSON-formatted datasets.
+A query to a JSON field is defined as an expression with identifiers representing all the valid instances within a dataset.

 Built upon expressions, programming data aggregation, transformation, and validation is streamlined to define the desired format and required relationships of expressions.
-In KiwiSpec, a tracing path can be specified with a root expression and extensions with conditions.
-The correlation of data fields from multiple sources is simplified through layered expressions.
+In KiwiSpec, a tracing path can be specified with a root expression and extension expressions with constrains.
+The correlation of data fields from multiple data sources is simplified through layered expressions.

 To capture comprehensive logic for integrating multiple independently held constraints, composite logic expressions are introduced.
-With composite expressions, each constraint is independently evaluated using the entire dataset, and the final result of a composite logic is the integration of the individual outcomes.
+With composite expressions, each constraint is independently evaluated using the specified dataset, and the final result of a composite logic is the integration of the individual outcomes.
 Composite logic expressions consist of 'and/or' operations of the individual constraints, each of which is enclosed within parentheses and preceded by the leading word 'unit'.

-KiwiSpec is an extension of the Python language, inheriting many Python operations such as string operations, lists and sets operations and logical expressions.
+KiwiSpec is an extension of the Python language, inheriting many Python operations such as string operations, list and set operations and logical expressions.

-Key features of the KiwiSpec language include:
+Key features of the KiwiSpec include:

     - Expressions with variables for accessing JSON fields
     - Data aggregation with group by and condition